IRB Approval Instructions

 When and how should I submit my application?

 All applications should be submitted to the IRB Administrator, Room 220B, Northwestern Hall.
 Applicants for Exempt Review should submit one paper copy of the application together with associated materials, applicants of Expedited Review two paper copies, and applicants for Full Review seven copies.
 Applicants for Full and Expedited Review may submit their applications at any time during the academic year (September-May 15th).
 Applicants for Full Review must submit their applications at least seven days in advance of a regularly scheduled meeting of the IRB.
+(At the time of application submission, the IRB administrator will indicate the timeline for approval.
+It is recommended to allow at least 60 days prior to the time you plan to begin research).

 How are applications at each level evaluated and what outcomes are possible?